!Give us a call button

 Introducing a new visitor to your rat and preventing nipping behavior involves a gradual and scent-based approach.
 Start by having the visitor rub their hands on a piece of your rat’s bedding to pick up its scent.
 Allow your rat to sniff the visitor’s hands before any physical interaction.
 This helps your rat become familiar with the new scent without feeling threatened.
 Avoid sudden movements and loud noises during the introduction.
 Always supervise the interaction closely and provide treats or positive reinforcement when your rat reacts calmly to the visitor.
 Over time, these gradual introductions can help your rat become more comfortable with new people and reduce nipping behavior.

 If Ralphie seems to be showing self-destructive behavior, or he appears to be sick, take him to your West Greenwich vet.
 To decipher your pet rat’s actions, call us for expert advice.
+Remember, regular check-ups are crucial for your pet’s health – learn more about our Vet Wellness & Pet Vaccinations to keep Ralphie in top shape.

 !Single Blog Social Sharing Icons